The Clone Wars, Season 2, Episode 13: Voyage of Temptation

-Anakin seems legitimately perplexed that Obi-Wan didn’t just stay on Mandalore indefinitely in the first place, since it’s obvious that he had Important Feelings for Satine, and asks him why he didn’t stay behind with her.
+Anakin seems legitimately perplexed that Obi-Wan didn’t just stay on Mandalore indefinitely in the first place, since it’s obvious that he had Important Feelings for Satine, and asks him why he didn’t.
 Obi-Wan apparently resists the urge to be like, “Huh!
 I don’t know, genius, why do you think I didn’t just stay behind?
 Have you noticed that I’m a Jedi?
 You know, that thing you also are?
 Did you even read the handbook?
 JESUS CHRIST.”
 He gives him a much more polite version of this answer instead, which allows him a moment to sadly reflect on this latest tragic thing that the writers have decided to add to his backstory.
 Anakin’s like “Ohhhh, right, that whole attachments thing that is a central part of the code we live by.
 The whole Jedi thing.
 Riiight.”

-Ultimately this discussion kind of winds up being one big missed opportunity for these two that ends with them (and us) more depressed than when they started talking.
+Ultimately, this discussion kind of winds up being one big missed opportunity for these two that ends with them (and us) more depressed than when they started talking.
 Well, it sure as hell won’t be the last time.

 As they conclude this latest trip down Depressing Memory Lane, Obi-Wan gets a message from the clones that R2-D2 is freaking out about something, and they’ve lost contact with two of their men.
-Obi-Wan is all set to leave to go help them when Anakin waves it away: he’ll go, so Obi-Wan can go to dinner with the Duchess, no big, man – and it’s more or less implied that Obi-Wan knows why Anakin’s doing this for him, and it’s actually kind of sweet and then you remember where this is all headed for these two and damnit all to hell this saga is such a bummer sometimes.
+Obi-Wan is all set to leave to go help them when Anakin waves it away: he’ll go, so Obi-Wan can go to dinner with the Duchess, no big, man – and it’s more or less implied that Obi-Wan knows why Anakin’s doing this for him, and it’s actually REALLY sweet because Anakin loves him and then you remember where this is all headed for these two and damnit all to hell this saga is such a bummer sometimes.
 Anakin leaves, and Obi-Wan looks both touched AND sad about all of this, and I hate everything.

 So Obi-Wan goes off to have dinner with Satine and the other neutral politicians (who are no doubt really looking forward to more time with those two and their issues,) and Anakin and R2-D2 head out to investigate what evil lurks aboard the ship.
 It’s there that Anakin, Rex, Cody and the crew discover gigantic robotic spider assassin droids, which have taken out some of the men.
-He lets Obi-Wan know what’s going on just in time for chaos to break out for both of them, culminating in the dining room getting trashed:
+Anakin lets Obi-Wan know what’s going on just in time for chaos to break out for both of them, culminating in the dining room getting trashed:

 And both of them discovering that oh hey, these spiders can have babies: